 If you’ve been injured on the job, you deserve compensation.
 Unfortunately, it’s in the interest of your employer’s insurance company to deny you that compensation if they can.
 Their goal is to keep money in their pocket and out of yours.
 Some insurance companies are easier to work with than others, but they all have the same business model: to pay out as little as possible.

 Getting workers’ comp benefits approved, especially if you are requesting a large payout, will usually involve an investigation.
 Insurance companies want proof that your injury occurred on the job.
 They won’t write you a check until they’ve looked at the case from every possible angle.
-That’s why it’s so important to understand as much as you can about how the process works so you can protect yourself and collect compensation for your medical bills and lost time or ability to work.
+Boston workers’ compensation lawyer John J. Sheehan explains why it’s so important to understand as much as you can about how the process works so you can protect yourself and collect compensation for your medical bills and lost time or ability to work.

-The Role of Doctors in Your Workers’ Comp Claim
+The Role of a Doctor in Your Boston Workers’ Compensation Claim

-It’s important to seek medical treatment as soon as possible after your work injury.
+It’s important to seek medical treatment as soon as possible after your work injury in Boston.
 You need to take care of yourself and make your health a priority.
-But you also need to get documentation of your injuries right away.
-That will set a benchmark for your progress throughout your recovery.
+But you also need to get documentation of your injuries right away. that will set a benchmark for your progress throughout your recovery.

 A doctor may fill several roles in the process of resolving your workers’ comp claim.
 Your own doctors will help you to recover and get back to work.
 But a doctor’s opinion (or several doctors’ opinions) will also make a difference in how much compensation you’re awarded.
 They are important to the claim investigation in addition to your recovery.